 Carrie Mansfield, our Executive Producer, said: “We’re thrilled to celebrate the arrival of summer holidays.
 It’s been a challenging time for everybody, but we can now fully open our studios for people to come and take part in classes or watch great small-scale theatre.

 “What better way to thank our patient participants, our supporters and the creative community than by doing what we do best – sharing some dance, music and entertainment to enjoy.
 We’ve a lot to be grateful for and lots to look forward to in the coming months so please join us.”

-We know West End star Layton Williams is going to slay it as one of our new patrons.
-He said: “I’m honoured to be asked
+We knew Strictly Come Dancing 2023 star Layton Williams was going to slay it as one of our new patrons.
+The West End performer, who is